Seven Eight Capital LP Makes New Investment in Sunrun Inc. (NASDAQ:RUN)

 Shares of RUN stock opened at $25.84 on Friday.
 Sunrun Inc. has a 12 month low of $16.80 and a 12 month high of $60.60.
 The stock has a market cap of $5.43 billion, a PE ratio of -36.91 and a beta of 2.22.
 The company has a current ratio of 1.60, a quick ratio of 1.08 and a debt-to-equity ratio of 1.03.
 The company’s fifty day moving average price is $24.11 and its 200-day moving average price is $28.66.

 Several research analysts recently commented on the stock.
+Piper Sandler decreased their target price on shares of Sunrun from $41.00 to $39.00 in a research note on Thursday, April 21st.
+BMO Capital Markets decreased their target price on shares of Sunrun from $57.00 to $42.00 in a research note on Friday, February 18th.
 Susquehanna Bancshares reaffirmed a “buy” rating and issued a $44.00 target price on shares of Sunrun in a research note on Saturday, February 19th.
-Roth Capital reaffirmed a “buy” rating on shares of Sunrun in a research note on Tuesday, February 15th.
-Wolfe Research decreased their target price on shares of Sunrun from $50.00 to $43.00 and set an “outperform” rating on the stock in a research note on Friday, February 18th.
-Susquehanna reaffirmed a “buy” rating and issued a $44.00 target price on shares of Sunrun in a research note on Friday, February 18th.
-Finally, Piper Sandler cut their price target on shares of Sunrun from $41.00 to $39.00 in a report on Thursday, April 21st.
+Morgan Stanley decreased their target price on shares of Sunrun from $91.00 to $89.00 and set an “overweight” rating on the stock in a research note on Tuesday, March 22nd.
+Finally, Susquehanna reiterated a “buy” rating and issued a $44.00 price target on shares of Sunrun in a report on Friday, February 18th.
 Thirteen research analysts have rated the stock with a buy rating, Based on data from MarketBeat, Sunrun currently has a consensus rating of “Buy” and a consensus target price of $58.25.

-In other news, insider Jeanna Steele sold 2,131 shares of Sunrun stock in a transaction dated Tuesday, March 15th.
-The stock was sold at an average price of $26.78, for a total value of $57,068.18.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+In other news, insider Jeanna Steele sold 2,131 shares of the business’s stock in a transaction on Tuesday, March 15th.
+The shares were sold at an average price of $26.78, for a total transaction of $57,068.18.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
 Also, CFO Thomas Arthur Vonreichbauer sold 5,089 shares of Sunrun stock in a transaction dated Wednesday, May 4th.
 The stock was sold at an average price of $22.91, for a total value of $116,588.99.
 Following the completion of the transaction, the chief financial officer now directly owns 231,502 shares of the company’s stock, valued at approximately $5,303,710.82.
 The disclosure for this sale can be found here.
 In the last 90 days, insiders have sold 32,428 shares of company stock worth $949,294.
 Company insiders own 4.40% of the company’s stock.

 Sunrun Profile (Get Rating)